A state court has jurisdiction to resolve disputes involving claims based on which types of laws?

 Study for the Legal Research Objective Assessment.
 Utilize flashcards and multiple choice questions with hints and detailed explanations.
 Prepare thoroughly for your exam!

-A state court has broad jurisdiction to resolve disputes involving claims based on various types of laws.
-This includes state statutes, federal statutes, and common law claims.
+A state court has the jurisdiction to resolve disputes involving claims based on various types of laws, including state statutes, federal statutes, and common law.
+This comprehensive jurisdiction reflects the dual nature of the legal system in the United States, where both state and federal laws can be applicable in different contexts.

 Subscribe